-Tony Hadley in Benidorm and 8 other pop star cameos
+Rick Astley in Hollyoaks and 9 other pop star cameos

-Here are eight other great - and not so great - pop star appearances.
+Here are nine other great - and not so great - pop star appearances.

 1. Ed Sheeran in Game of Thrones